Gas Leaf Blower Ban in US States and Cities

 Rhode Island

 Rhode Island doesn’t have a statewide restriction on gas-powered leaf blowers.
-However, local municipalities may consider regulations later on, especially in urban regions.
+However, local municipalities may consider regulations later, especially in urban regions.

 There is a proposal to ban gas-powered leaf blower.
 The state has passed a law to fund an incentive program for transitioning from gas-fueled leaf blowers to electric ones.
 You can view all incentive programs here.